rpdelaney/l4d2-tourney-rules/rules.md

 may take place.

 ######5.4.2 Spectators
-Aside from staff and authorized casters, no spectators whatsoever will be allowed in the server during matches.
+Aside from tournament staff and authorized casters, no spectators whatsoever will be allowed in the server during matches.

 #####5.5 Ringers
 Both teams must agree to allow ringers before the match, or ringers will